 Automotive, aerospace, biomedical, energy generation and storage, electronics, communication–all areas of technology and medicine depend on having materials that can do what’s needed.

-Materials Engineers use math, physics, and chemistry as tools and weapons to explore, understand, and control how materials work.
+Materials Engineers use math, physics, and chemistry as tools to explore, understand, and control how materials work.
 We apply that knowledge to design new materials, identify optimal existing materials and processing techniques, and explain why materials failed.
 We are core members of any engineering team aiming to transform what’s possible, and you can’t walk down the street without a ton of examples of Materials Engineers at work!

 Signs that Materials Engineering Might be for You

 - You like to understand why things work/don’t work so you can make them better

 - You’re interested in enabling new ways of doing things